sebpiq/rhizome/README.md

 ##### 2) Install rhizome

-Open a terminal, and simply run `npm install -g rhizome`.
+Open a terminal, and simply run `npm install -g rhizome-server`.
 If this succeeded, you can try to run `rhizome`.
 This should print **rhizome** help message.

 ##### 3) Implement your thing